Ukrainian Social Democratic Labour Party: In exile

-As the government of Ukraine was emigrating into exile during the Russian-Ukrainian war of 1918–1919, a section of the USDLP was formed as the 'Foreign Delegation' of the party.
-During 1919 the party's Central Committee included Yosyp Bezpalko, Andriy Livytsky, Mykola Shadlun, and I. Romanchenko.
-At the party's conference September 9–13, 1919 in Vienna the Central Committee requested for its party members to withdraw out of the government.
-USDLP had members in Czechoslovakia, Poland, Germany and France, amongst other countries with the center in Prague.
-Isaak Mazepa was the secretary of the Foreign Delegation while other members of the Foreign Delegation included Yo.
-Bezpalko, Fedenko, I. Romanchenko, amongst others.
-The party began issuing publications: Sotsiyalistychna Dumka (published in Lviv and Prague), Vil'na Ukraina (Lviv) and Sotsiyaldemokrat (published monthly from 1925 from Poděbrady).
+As the government of Ukraine went into exile following the Russian-Ukrainian war of 1918–1919, a section of the USDLP formed the 'Foreign Delegation' of the party.
+During 1919 the party's Central Committee included Yosyp Bezpalko, Andriy Livytskyi, Mykola Shadlun and I. Romanchenko.
+At the party's conference in Vienna on September 9–13, 1919 the Central Committee urged its members to leave the government.
+USDLP had representatives in Czechoslovakia, Poland, Germany and France, establishing its office in Prague.
+Isaak Mazepa was the secretary of the Foreign Delegation, which also included Y. Bezpalko, Fedenko and I. Romanchenko.
+The party issued publications Sotsiyalistychna Dumka (published in Lviv and Prague), Vil'na Ukraina (Lviv) and Sotsiyaldemokrat (published monthly from 1925 from Poděbrady).
 The party was a member of the Labour and Socialist International between 1923 and 1940.

+USDLP didn't participate in the Government of the Ukrainian People's Republic in exile, but was loyal to it.
+Following the Second World War its members participated in the creation of the Ukrainian National Council.

+Successor party

-As of the early 1960s, Emil Wolynec was the acting chairman of the party, Opanas Fedenko the general secretary and Bohdan Fedenko the youth secretary.
+In 1950 USDRP joined with other Ukrainian Socialist organizations, creating the Ukrainian Socialist Party.
+As of the early 1960s, Emil Wolynec was the acting chairman of that party, Opanas Fedenko its general secretary and Bohdan Fedenko served as the youth secretary.
 Other executive committee members of the party were Antin Czerneckyj, Iwan Luczyszyn and Spyrydon Dovhal.
 The party had its headquarters in London.
 It published the monthly Nashe Slovo from London with Opanas Fedenko as its editor.
 The party also issued the quarterly Vilna Ukraina from Detroit, with Mykola Nahirniak as its editor and Volodymyr Lysyj as its director.
 Vilna Ukraina and Nashe Slovo each had a circulation of around 1,000.
 Furthermore, there was a weekly newspaper (Narodna Volya) published from Scranton which was politically close to the party.